 - Dear girlfriend, listen to the inaudible statements he is making, so you don’t get married and be faced with the worst shock of your life when the traces were there all the while.
 For instance, you’ll end up crying that you didn’t know he was hot-tempered as if you didn’t see him hit the small boy who mistakenly poured a glass of juice on his Italian handmade tux.

-- Take this from Tee_ Abraham, more than 50% of guys don’t know what they want or better put are not sure of their feelings.
+- Take this from Tolulope, more than 50% of guys don’t know what they want or better put are not sure of their feelings.
 So if you make things too easy or you get faster at telling them your feelings, you have practically truncated their decision-making process, helping them jump into conclusion without even considering otherwise.